The definitive guide to streaming services in Ireland

 Price: £5.99 per month (note charged in sterling)

-The next big-hitting streaming service likely to roll off the tongue of anyone asked is the increasingly popular Prime Video from Amazon.
+The next big-hitting streaming service likely to roll off the tongue of anyone asked is Prime Video from Amazon.
 With over 100 million subscribers worldwide, Prime Video places a clear emphasis on original content, developed in-house through Amazon Studios.

 Viewers also have the option of subscribing to Amazon Prime (which comes with Prime Video) for £8.99 a month or £95 annually.
 Amazon Prime offers free, priority delivery on a host of products ordered through Amazon, access to Amazon Music and of course Prime Video.
 If you go down this route, you'll get a 30-day free trial.